department-of-veterans-affairs/va.gov-team/products/identity/SLA/readme.md

 ## Use Cases:

 - As a VA Team Member, I would like to see high-level data visualizations related to the status and performance of authentication services on VA.gov, so that I am provided with immediate, comprehensive information about the status of services that I am using.
-- As a VA Team member, I would like to see service level agreements related to the status and performance of authentication services on VA.gov, so I can understand what to expect from those services.
+- As a VA Team Nember, I would like to see service level agreements related to the status and performance of authentication services on VA.gov, so I can understand what to expect from those services.